 Now it’s time to get the right size of the insert and use that into the hole.
 To understand the correct size of the insert, you can follow this way-

 The depth of the helicoil insert would be at least ¼-½ turn below the top of the original one.
 Once you’ve got a helicoil of such size, remove the fastener fro the hold and get ready for the next step.

 Step 3: Drill The Old Screw Hole

-At this point, take a drill machine and a correct size of the drill bit to drill out the existing(damaged) screw hole.
+At this point of repair screw holes in metal roof, take a drill machine and a correct size of the drill bit to drill out the existing(damaged) screw hole.
 While you are doing the drilling, make sure that the drill bit reaches right through the bottom of the hole.
 Otherwise, it will be troublesome to install the new helicoil insert.

 Thinking of the correct drill bit size?
 Well, if you are using a helicoil insert of ⅜ inches, you will be needing a 25/64 inches drill bit.

 Step 4: Thread It with A Tap Set

 Once again, you will be needing a good quality tap set of correct size at this point.
 As you know, tap set helps to cut threads on a particular hole, and that’s what we need at this step.

 Take the right measurement and follow the steps in the last method to get some idea on how to cut threads with a tap and due to insert properly.
 It's quite basic for stripped screw holes in metal door or other similar metal surfaces.